Your Child’s Development

 Our teachers work on the following developmental areas by creating a supportive and engaging learning environment, providing appropriate materials and activities, and fostering positive relationships with each child.

-- Cognitive = intellect
+• Cognitive = intellect

-- Socio-emotional = interactions with others based on feelings about themselves
+• Socio-emotional = interactions with others based on feelings about themselves

-- Language = receptive- what they understand and expression- how they speak
+• Language = receptive- what they understand and expression- how they speak

-- Gross motor = large muscle movement, rolling, crawling, walking, running, jumping
+• Gross motor = large muscle movement, rolling, crawling, walking, running, jumping

-- Fine motor = visually tracking, grasping, releasing objects, coloring and reading
+• Fine motor = visually tracking, grasping, releasing objects, coloring, and reading

-- Self-Help Skills = crying for communication, holding a bottle, feeding themselves, potty training, wiping their nose, washing hands, dressing self
+• Self-Help Skills = crying for communication, holding a bottle, feeding themselves, potty training, wiping their nose, washing hands, dressing self

 Our Curriculum

-curriculum has four components:
+Our curriculum comprises four key components:

 • A Research-Based Curriculum